 The disorders discussed here are probably the reasons you may see some people continuing to grow taller as adults.
 They rarely occur, though, and this may explain why it is also not common to see height increasing after puberty.
 Those who continue to grow in height as adults may need to seek medical advice.
 That may be a sign that you have one of these disorders.

 However, these conditions may not entirely explain why some people appear to have increasing height after puberty.
 There are some means that may also make this possible.
 An example is the limb lengthening surgery that is used to increase height by few inches in adults.
-Some supplements, such as Genf20 Plus, are also said to offer an effective way of raising hgh levels.
+Some supplements, such as Genf20 Plus and Growth Factor Plus, are also said to offer an effective way of raising hgh levels.

 Copyright © 2017, www.genf20plus.info All Rights Reserved.